pranab/avenir/README.md

 ## Introduction
-Set of predictive and explorator data mining tools.
+Set of predictive and exploratory data mining tools.
 Runs on Hadoop and Storm

 ## Philosophy
 * Simple to use